danielyaba/dotfiles/README.md

 # My Dev Environment Files

 **IMPORTANT:** These are primarly meant for inspiration.
 I wouldn't just blindly use them.
 Proceed at your own risk!
-This guide explains how to install GNU Stow and use it to manage your dotfiles by creating symlinks in your `$HOME` directory.
+This guide explains how to install required devops tools and creating symlinks in your `$HOME` directory.

 ---